AgileLearningCenters/alc-wordpress-core/wp-content/plugins/donation-thermometer/readme.txt

 == Changelog ==

+= 1.3.15 =
+* Added new dasboard widget from which raised and target values can be edited.

 = 1.3.14 =
-* Fill colours can now be assigned for individual thermometers using the new shortcode parameter ‘fill=‘
+* Fill colours can now be assigned for individual thermometers using the new shortcode parameter ‘fill=‘.

 = 1.3.13 =
 * Fixed minor bug regarding centre alignment of the thermometer.